 America Reads tutors work at 11 partner schools throughout Licking County, tutoring students in grades K-3.
 These schools vary from schools in downtown Newark to schools in rural Licking County.
 Tutors make a difference by assisting elementary students in reading, providing extra one-on-one attention, and serving as role models.

 America Reads began in 1997 as a government initiative to increase the reading proficiency of America's youth.
-The programs's goal is to ensure that all children can read well and independently by the end of the third grade.
+The program's goal is to ensure that all children can read well and independently by the end of the third grade.

 America Reads tutors are Denison students who tutor through this program as part of their paid campus job.
 They receive funds through the federal work-study program in order to help pay for college.
 Tutors come from all over the country and have diverse interests.
 Some are education majors, but most are majoring in other fields.